 Dental implants help return your beautiful smile if you’ve lost a tooth due to decay, time, or an accident.
 Not only can dental implants restore your appearance and confidence, but they also help keep the surrounding teeth and jaw in optimal health.
 However, as miraculous as dental implants are, people who suffer from anxiety or have a severe phobia about dental treatments can miss out on this wonderful opportunity to restore their smile.
 If this is the case, sedation dentistry can be used to provide a more relaxing environment during an intricate procedure like tooth extractions or dental implant placement.

 There are several types of sedation dentistry.
-From the inhalation of nitrous oxide which leaves you in a comfortable state to general anesthesia which allows you to completely drift off to sleep during your appointment, your dentist can help you choose the type of sedation dentistry that best works for you.
+From the inhalation of nitrous oxide which leaves you in a comfortable state to general anesthesia which allows you to completely drift off do they put you to sleep for dental implants during your appointment, your dentist can help you choose the type of sedation dentistry that best works for you.

-How to Prepare for Sedation in Dental Implant Dentistry
+How to Prepare for Sedation Dental Implants in Dentistry

 During your dental implant consultation, you and your dentist will discuss if you are a candidate for sedation dentistry and which method of sedation will be used.
 If you are using oral or IV sedation, you will be unable to operate a car after the procedure, so you want to arrange a ride from your appointment.
 Depending on the procedure and the form of sedation being administered your dentist may have you take a few extra preparation steps.
 This can include not eating for 12 hours before IV sedation unless you’re on medication that requires you to have food in your stomach.